• Skip to primary navigation

 The main difference is consistency.
 Moussaka needs a thicker meat sauce to help create those layers.

-To make the sauce, heat a large pan or a dutch oven on medium heat and put the lamb mince in.
+To make the sauce, heat a large pan or a Dutch oven on medium heat and put the lamb mince in.

-Cook until it releases its fat and is nicely browned.
 Break the mince down into small pieces with a wooden spoon while cooking.

 Add the onions along with the garlic and saute until translucent with the fat from the meat.

-Stir in the tomato paste and cook for a minute then add the tinned tomatoes.
+Stir in the tinned tomatoes.

 Add the stock, sugar, and herbs.
 Stir well and cook on low heat for 15 minutes.